 You shouldn't make fun of people who're as ugly as Billy here; he hates is when people make fun of him.
 Maybe you should pay him a little consolation fee, for causing such a commotion, yeah?
-A sinister techo leaned in with a nod and a crack of his knuckles, flashing a grimy smile that was decaying by the moment.
+A sinister techo leaned in with a nod, flashing a grimy smile that was decaying by the moment.

 Without thinking, Mokashii found herself between the angry techo and the zafara being held by the skeith.
 Her fists angrily planted on her hips as she looked up at him, before wagging a finger in his face, The truth hurts; your friend is ugly, and so are you and your personality.
 Stop taking it so personally, and go find some other pockets to empty, clearly the kid has nothing.
 She whipped around, ears and tail slinging in a fury as she faced the skeith now, grabbing the confused zafara by the arm.
 He'll be coming with me, you will be getting no money, and you will all go back to business as usual, while I figure this out. - The last bit, she said more for herself.
 The villagers never remembered living the same day over and over, just her.